Madame Tussauds DC has permanently closed. Luckily we have a lot more museum options nearby for you:

 We spent about two hours at Madame Tussauds and I left wishing I had checked it out sooner.
 While Madame Tussauds is certainly more kitschy than most DC attractions it’s definitely worth a visit for a little bit of fun.

 Don’t delay going to “meet” some of your favorite celebrities or introduce your kids to some important historical figures!

 - There are various ticket options starting at $21.60.
 Combo tickets and packages are also available.
 You can check out all of the options here.
-Various discounts are available, including a current promotion for 20% off if you sign up for their email list.

 - The museum is stroller-friendly.
 Just ask to use the elevator to go down.